 Article continues after the video below

 Firstly, I'm just not a very good Dota player.
 Many of the friends I made in the early days slowly became annoyed at my lack of skill.
-As they got better and better, I remained at the same level (2000 MMR, for those of you clamouring to ask in the comments) and couldn't seem to improve.
+As they got better and better, I remained at the same level (2000 MMR, for those of you clamoring to ask in the comments) and couldn't seem to improve.
 They started to attribute my inadequacy to malice or idiocy, and I found the atmosphere while I played could get decidedly chilly.
-After a while, I wasn't invited to play Dota anymore.
+After a bit, I wasn't invited to play Dota anymore.

 The second reason is that I don't have that much time to put into the game.
 Dota 2 requires your patience and commitment.
 It isn't like loading up Call of Duty or fitting in a few matches of FIFA.
 Dota games run for anywhere between 20 and 90 minutes, averaging out around 45.
 You'll need to play five or six games a week to maintain any level of skill.
 I found that when I slipped away to play something else for review, or perhaps even for fun, I'd come back and be markedly worse at the game.

 Thirdly, and this is perhaps the most important thing: I'm a delicate snowflake.
-I don't want an angry man with a thick accent loudly screaming in my ear because I accidentally used my Blink Dagger – a short-range teleportation item – at the wrong time.
+I don't want an angry man with a thick accent loudly screaming in my ear because I accidentally used my Blink Dagger—a short-range teleportation item—at the wrong time.

 Of course, I try to say what I mean, and these aren't the real reasons it's over between us, Dota.
 You deserve better than a whimsical dismissal.
-It's actually because I recognised, too late, that you turn me into a toxic monster.
+It's actually because I recognized, too late, that you turn me into a toxic monster.

 A couple of years ago, worn down by my mid-20s neurosis and trying to work out what sort of person I'd like to be, I adopted a mantra: "Try to write good words for the internet and be nice to everyone."
 Unfortunately, Dota 2 makes this impossible, because in play I become a shithead.
-My first warning came late last year, when I got a ban from chat because my behaviour had received a certain number of complaints.
+My first warning came late last year, when I got a ban from chat because my behavior had received a certain number of complaints.
 I served the punishment and made a conscious effort to try and be more constructive in my criticism.
-Instead of an angry, "Why do this?", I tried to go for a polite, "Have you tried doing this?"
+Instead of an angry, "Why do this?," I tried to go for a polite, "Have you tried doing this?"

 But whenever I started to lose, I found that I was filled with resentment again.
-Beyond that indignation at myself for failing, I was annoyed that I was spending my leisure time getting angry at a bunch of video game characters smashing each other around in some virtual woods.
+Beyond that indignation at myself for failing, I was annoyed that I was spending my leisure time getting angry at a bunch of video game characters smashing one another around in some virtual woods.
 Why was I trying to psych myself up for my fourth successive loss of the day when I could have been playing Mad Max instead?
 These hour-long wars of attrition could have been used to prevent a nuclear apocalypse, or execute a nigh-perfect (but never quite there) heist.
 In another video game, you understand.

 Playing Dota 2 had become as compulsive for me as breathing, but I'd grown to hate what it did to me as a person, and I despised the amount of my time the game was taking up.

 So, now I've uninstalled you, Dota 2.
-I told myself it was a trial, and started the long process of selling off all of my cosmetic items (I could write an entire follow-up piece about how pointlessly arduous that was).
+I told myself it was a trial and started the long process of selling off all of my cosmetic items (I could write an entire follow-up piece about how pointlessly arduous that was).
 I'll come back eventually, I said, secretly hoping that'll never be the case.

 It's been a couple of months since my last game of Dota 2, and I feel much better.
-I've finished Wolfenstein: The New Order and I'm nearly there with Mad Max.
+I've finished Wolfenstein: The New Order, and I'm nearly there with Mad Max.
 I'll always have fond memories of our time together, Dota, but if you've brought me anything, it's the lesson that sometimes I care about games too much.
-And that when that happens, I can turn into a bit of a dick.
+And when that happens, I can turn into a bit of a dick.